hyy02/Corki/README.md

 ## Download the Calvin dataset and models:

 Our repository is built based on the work RoboFlamingo.
-You can also follow the [RoboFlamingo](https://github.com/RoboFlamingo/RoboFlamingo)  to download the corresponding [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) model checkpoints, conda environment, and the [Calvin](https://github.com/mees/calvin) dataset, or follow the instructions below:
+You can also follow the [RoboFlamingo](https://github.com/RoboFlamingo/RoboFlamingo)  to download the corresponding [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) model checkpoints, conda environment, and the [Calvin](https://github.com/mees/calvin) dataset, or just follow the instructions below:

 ``` bash
 # Install the Calvin simulation(from https://github.com/mees/calvin)